Biden, Modi hail new era for US-India ties and tout deals | Law-Order

 As some 7,000 well-wishers gathered for a colorful opening ceremony at the White House, a far smaller group of demonstrators gathered blocks away to protest the Biden administration's coziness with Modi, who leads the Hindu nationalist Bharatiya Janata Party.
 Asked by a U.S. reporter about what steps he would take to improve the rights of Muslims and other minorities, Modi said "there's absolutely no space for discrimination" in India.

 Biden told reporters he and Modi had a straightforward discussion about democratic values.
-Meanwhile, House of Representatives Speaker Kevin McCarthy, a Republican, told reporters he was planning a bipartisan congressional delegation to India in October.

-NEW U.S.-INDIA DEALS The two countries announced agreements on semiconductors, critical minerals, technology, space cooperation and defense cooperation and sales.
+NEW US-INDIA DEALS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)